-Step 4: Create the same Overlay but in black and add a face outline to it (you can use our provided example, but you can create your own template that will fit the product you’re using and desired face size best.).
+Step 4: Create the same overlay but in black and add a face outline to it (you can use our provided example, but you can create your own template that will fit the product you’re using and desired face size best).
 Load it as an animation state in the workflow to appear on top of the live view

-Step 6: In order to adjust the face to the mask and for it to look more realistic with the proper curve on the face, you will want to use the special droplet we created.
+Step 6: In order to adjust the face to the mask and for it to look more realistic with the proper curve of the face, you will want to use the special droplet we created.
 The droplet.exe file is loaded as an external script in the workflow.
 Once the software reaches the droplet state, it will use Photoshop in the background and apply the following change to the photo:

-on the left, you will see the before photo, and on the right you will see the photo after the droplet was executed.
+On the left, you will see the before photo, and on the right you will see the photo after the droplet was executed.